emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 1. Open any ftp software, on your computer.
 2. Enter the server's credentials.
 3. Open the root folder.
-4. Go /wp-content/plugins/ directory.
+4. Go `/wp-content/plugins/` directory.
-5. Search for 'emailit' folder and select.
+5. Search for `emailit` folder and select.
 6. Click delete.

 == Frequently Asked Questions ==